-It sounds hyperbolic, but the fact is that there is a lot of fascinating research on how our hair colour shapes the way that others see us, in every environment from the local dive bar to the boardroom.
+It sounds hyperbolic, but the fact is that there is a lot of fascinating research on how our hair color shapes the way that others see us, in every environment from the local dive bar to the boardroom.
 And if you yourself have made the leap from brunette to blonde (or vice versa), think about it—did it change your social interactions at all, even if just a little?

 I can personally attest to this: When I lightened my naturally dark locks to a sunny golden hue last summer, I was struck by how much more attention I got from strangers, and not necessarily in a creepy way.
-Casual conversations on the train and while waiting on line for coffee became a much more common occurrence, and yes, I was hit on more frequently.
+Casual conversations on the subway and while waiting on line for coffee became a much more common occurrence, and yes, I was hit on more frequently.
 It was like my go-to deterrent for unwanted male attention and small talk alike—my resting bitch face—had suddenly lost its edge.
-Now I understand that psychologically, this situation was textbook: Of every hair colour, research shows that blond is seen as the most approachable.
+Now I understand that psychologically, this situation was textbook: Of every hair color, research shows that blond is seen as the most approachable.

 How other perceive you: attractive, intelligent, and professional.
 While studies have shown that blondes are considered more approachable, those with brown hair tend to be rated higher for attractiveness.
-Brunettes are also assumed to be more intelligent and capable, and in one study, were even favoured to get hired for a position over other hair colours.
+Brunettes are also assumed to be more intelligent and capable, and in one study, were even favored to get hired for a position over other hair colors.
 On the flip side, they're also seen as more arrogant—so maybe that lower approachability score is a matter of intimidation.

 Getty/ Vanni Bassetti

 How others perceive you: confident, successful, temperamental.
 Yes, redheads really are thought to be "fiery."
-But they're also seen as the least shy of any hair colour—and in one interesting study, the most successful: When researchers analysed the hair colors of 500 CEOs, they found that 4% had red hair.
+But they're also seen as the least shy of any hair color—and in one interesting study, the most successful: When researchers analyzed the hair colors of 500 CEOs, they found that 4% had red hair.
 This might seem minute, but when you consider the extreme rarity of redheads in the population, it's actually quite a significant percentage.